zombieFox/awesomeSheet/README.md

 A dynamic character sheet which auto calculates many scores and bonuses.
 Try the [demo to see it in action] (http://zombiefox.github.io/awesomeSheet/build/)

 ## Features
-Stats can be edited and abilities will update
+- Edit stats and abilities will auto update.
+- Dynamically add attack and consumable blocks.
+- Export character as JSON file.
-Local store all changes made so changes will persist after reload
+- Local store all changes made so changes will persist after reload.

 ##To use